hoodaddeveloper/10_Hoodads_Course/README.md

-# Hoodads-Courses
+# Hoodad’s-Courses
-A simple website for practicing HTML/CSS like an online web-design course.
+A simple Website for practicing HTML/CSS like an online Web-Design Course.